pyeventsourcing/eventsourcing/README.md

 compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.

-**Customizable Transcoding** — Between domain events and stored events, allows support to be added for serialization and deserialization of custom value object types, and also makes it possible to use different database schemas when developing a custom stored event repository.

 **Synchronous Publish-Subscribe Mechanism** — Entirely deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have